oracle/terraform-provider-oci/website/docs/r/fleet_apps_management_platform_configuration.html.markdown

 		* `versions` - (Required when sub_category=PRODUCT_STACK_AS_PRODUCT) (Updatable) Versions associated with the PRODUCT .
 	* `versions` - (Required when config_category=PRODUCT) (Updatable) Versions associated with the PRODUCT .
 * `description` - (Optional) (Updatable) A user-friendly description.
 To provide some insight about the resource.
 Avoid entering confidential information.
-* `display_name` - (Optional) (Updatable) A user-friendly name.
+* `display_name` - (Required) (Updatable) A user-friendly name.
 Does not have to be unique, and it's changeable.
 Avoid entering confidential information.
 Example: `My new resource`

 ** IMPORTANT **